Can a statue really be cursed? And if so, can it really destroy a church?

-In this episode I go in search of the truth behind one of Wales’ most infamous sculptures, which also happens to be one of my favourite cursed objects (yes, I have a list!), and uncover some tantalising new secrets about this satanic statue, including the experts’ strange theories as to its original purpose.
+In this episode I go in search of the truth behind one of Wales’ most infamous sculptures.
+Some tantalising new secrets about this satanic statue are uncovered along the way, including the experts’ strange new theories as to its original purpose.

 Some of the research behind this episode was originally published in my collection of curiosities The A-Z of Curious Wales, whereas the latest revelations have been uncovered much more recently.

-You can listen to the fantastical tale by pressing the play button below, and if you enjoy it please consider subscribing so you’ll never miss an episode again:
+You can listen to the fantastical tale by pressing the play button below.
+And if you enjoy, please consider subscribing so you’ll never miss an episode again:

 Subscribe to the Ghosts and Folklore of Wales podcast